Perfect or Perfectionism?

 Job 9:20-22 KJV If I justify myself, mine own mouth shall condemn me: if I say, I am perfect, it shall also prove me perverse.Though I were perfect, yet would I not know my soul: I would despise my life.
 This is one thing, therefore I said it, He destroyeth the perfect and the wicked.

-Job 36:4 For truly my words shall not be false: he that is perfect in knowledge is with thee.
+Job 36:4 For truly my words shall not be false: He that is perfect in knowledge is with thee.

 Ps 19:7 KJV The law of the LORD is perfect, converting the soul: the testimony of the LORD is sure, making wise the simple.